 There is also an active-duty fraud alert for military Service Members, which lets the credit bureaus know you are serving.
 This stops pre-approved credit card offers, so no one can steal a Service Member’s mail to commit fraud while they’re away.

 Once the new credit monitoring rules for Service Members go into effect in May, all Service Members – particularly anyone that may face a security clearance credit check – should take advantage.

 Avoiding debt problems that could lead to a bad security clearance credit check

 “Free credit monitoring for Service Members is extremely beneficial because it allows you to avoid security clearance issues that could potentially be brought on by credit fraud or identity theft,” says Maria Gaitan, Military Outreach Coordinator for Consolidated Credit.
 “But credit monitoring does not automatically guarantee that you encounter any security clearance credit check issues.
 If you run into debt problems that cause you to miss payments or you have accounts that go into collections, it could affect your clearance as well.”

 Gaitan says this makes it even more imperative for Service Members and their families to follow all the best military money management practices.
-Military households need to be able to manage debt effectively, as well as being able to budget and save to avoid taking on additional credit card debt.
+Military households need to be able to manage debt effectively, as well as be able to budget and save to avoid taking on additional credit card debt.
 Transitions like PCS and either leaving or returning from deployment are particularly high-risk times for financial challenges.
 Service Members need to do their due diligence to avoid potential issues that could affect their ability to do their job.